hanglip/hanglip.github.io/_src/SDG.md

 ## Conserve (ocean, seas, marine resources)

+We are far from the sea!

 ##  Terrestrial Ecosystems Strategies

+We hope to make the riverine setting a gun free area for a start, and maybe even a conservancy going forward.

 ## Peaceful, Inclusive, Just, Sustainable Societies

+We think education is our best bet working on these.

 ## Strengthen Means of Implementation

+What does one say about this?
+If anyone needs to improve implementation, that would be government.
+Can we help?
+Do they want our help?